adrobinoga/zk-protocol/protocol.md

 	rtpacket(event=<event code>, data=<payload data>)

 In this notation the event code is given in big endian (as seen on the table of event codes), and the data could be given as a textual description or as a sequence of hex numbers.

+#### Conversations ####

+For long packet conversations the following notation is used:

+	> "message from client to machine"
+		> "message from machine to client"
+	> "message from client to machine"
+		> "message from machine to client"

 ### Terminal Operations ###